-The Theatre Arts program is unique on the West Coast because it is focused entirely on undergraduate students.
+The Theatre program is unique on the West Coast because it is focused entirely on undergraduate students.
 As a result, students experience close working relationships with faculty who are specialists in every aspect of theatrical study.
 The process of gaining theatrical skills and building portfolios comes from hands-on experience staging productions in two theatres every term.

 Theatre majors reap the benefits of the University's close proximity to the Tony Award-winning Oregon Shakespeare Festival (OSF).
-The Theatre Arts program employs OSF actors, directors, and designers as guest artists and adjunct faculty, so students to work directly with professionals in their field.
+The Theatre Arts program employs OSF actors, directors, and designers as guest artists and adjunct faculty, so students work directly with professionals in their field.
 In addition, qualified students can get their foot in the door through a variety of internships at local theatres.
 Designated a Center of Excellence in the Fine and Performing Arts by the Oregon University System (OUS), Southern Oregon University is the longest-standing OUS institution to offer the preprofessional Bachelor of Fine Arts degree in theatre.

-Bachelor of Art and Bachelor of Science Degree
+Bachelor of Art and Bachelor of Science Degree in Theatre

 The BA degree option provides a broad liberal arts education with the opportunity to explore a wide range of subject areas.
 The BS degree does not require foreign language study.
 Students pursuing the BA and BS degree are expected to complete a capstone experience during their senior year.
 Click here for the Bachelor of Art and Bachelor of Science degree requirements.

 The BFA degree is appropriate for students who are preparing for professional careers in theatre.
 BFA candidates must select an area of concentration for their degree.
 Admission to the BFA is by audition/interview only.
 Students pursuing the BFA degree are expected to complete a thesis project in their area of concentration.